-We investigate which term of the radiation force is most important at any $\xi$ .
-Fig.2b shows force multiplier of the continuum process (red), lines process (green) and their sum (black) at thermal equilibrium state.
-Radiation force on free elections may have some impact on the simulations, but at our luminosity of only $0.3L{Edd}$ , this alone is not enough to unbind much material.
-We run an additional simulation including only this term, and find a total mass loss rate of $8 \times 10^{18}$ g s-1, so same within 10%. than the purely thermal wind.
-Fig.2b shows that the radiation force on lines and photo-electric opacities have similar magnitudes, and that adding all the terms together gives a force multiplier of around M = 9.6at $\xi = 170$ , thus the ratio of total radiation force to gravity is $M \times L/L{\rm Edd} = 0.3 \times 9.6 > 1$ .
-Neglecting line opacity but including electron scattering and bound-free gives a force multiplier of 3.6, so this is just enough to get to unbind the material when it is launched, but not enough to continue accelerating it once it becomes more ionised.
-We rerun a simulation including only electron scattering and bound-free opacities and find a mass loss rate of $9.8 \times 10^{1\bar{8}}$ g s-1.
-Thus it is the combination of all opacity sources which is important at high but subcritical $L/L{\rm Edd}$ values, and a single correction factor for $L/L{Edd}$ (as in D18) is too simplistic to describe the behaviour revealed
+We investigate which term of the radiation force is most important at any ξ .
+Fig. 2(b) shows force multiplier of the continuum process

+(red), lines process (green), and their sum (black) at thermal equilibrium state.
+Radiation force on free elections may have some impact on the simulations, but at our luminosity of only $0.3L{Edd}$, this alone is not enough to unbind much material.
+We run an additional simulation including only this term, and find a total mass-loss rate of 8 \times 1018 g s-1, so same within 10 per cent than the purely thermal wind.
+Fig. 2(b) shows that the radiation force on lines and photoelectric opacities have similar magnitudes, and that adding all the terms together gives a force multiplier of around M = 9.6 at $\xi =$ 170, thus the ratio of total radiation force to gravity is $M \times L/L{\rm Edd} =$ $0.3 \times 9.6 > 1$.
+Neglecting line opacity but including electron scattering and bound-free gives a force multiplier of 3.6, so this is just enough to get to unbind the material when it is launched, but not enough to continue accelerating it once it becomes more ionized.
+We rerun a simulation including only electron scattering and boundfree opacities and find a mass-loss rate of 9.8×10^{18} g s-1.
+Thus it is the combination of all opacity sources that is important at high but subcritical L/L{Edd} values, and a single correction factor for L/L{Edd} (as in D18) is too simplistic to describe the behaviour revealed.